 Around midsummer, when you begin to notice bunches of grapes forming on the vines, clip the leaves back covering the bunches.
 This allows for plenty of sunlight to ripen the fruit.
 Cover the plants with bird netting so you don’t have to share your crop with hungry birds.
 The best way to tell if your grapes are ripe is by tasting.
 Keep in mind that the more sun and heat they receive, the sweeter they will be.
 Sugar content changes rapidly throughout the harvesting season, so tasting the crop will give you the best idea of when they are ripe.

 Since raisins are simply dried grapes, they are simple to make.
 All you need is the sun to produce plump, juicy raisins, and if you’ve picked them at the right time, they will be sugary-sweet.
-Pick the bunches off the vine and bring them in the house.
+Pick the bunches off the vine and bring them into the house.
 Pull the grapes off the bunches and rinse and dry them.
 Place them on trays in a single layer not touching each other and find a sunny warm spot for the grapes to dry.
 It will take two to four weeks of soaking up the sun to completely dry the grapes into raisins.

 And your raisins will have you all set to celebrate next year’s National Raisin and Spice Bar Day.
 With summer on its way soon, this is a good recipe to take to a potluck or picnic.